youthforclimatefr/Toolpic/README.md

 }
 ```

-The properties and required `fields` are always the same in each document.
+The properties and used `fields` are always the same in each document.
 To **exclude** a property field for a specific document of a template, it is normally used for, use the `required` property within a *field description object*.
 This is an array with boolean values that describe wether the document with the same index would not use this property.

 ```javascript